Skip to content

 The UCAS site also has further insight on what support young people with SEND can expect from universities:

-Supported Employment, Apprenticeships and Internships
+Supported Employment, Inclusive Apprenticeships and Internships

 Glossary of East Sussex SEND Terms

-Some of the terms used on this website are explained on our page, Glossary of East Sussex SEND Terms.
+We explain some of the terms used on this website on our page, Glossary of East Sussex SEND Terms.

 Get in touch